 When a doctor prescribes a medication, he or she may warn a patient about an interaction with grapefuit juice.
 A pharmacist may also give a warning.
 Patients should always read the product pamphlet or label that comes with a prescribed or a nonprescribed drug, whether or not they've had a warning from a doctor or a pharmacist.

-Which Medications Are Affected by Grapefuit Juice?
+Medications Affected by Grapefuit Juice

 The main classes of medications that are affected by grapefruit juice are listed below.
 Only some members of each class are known to be affected by grapefruit.